 You can explore projects in the collection and read more about Shodekeh's life journey.
-You can also find his work in other collections, discover his work beyond the archive, read the full Archive Statement, or browse the finding aid.
+You can also:

 You can investigate the individual projects in the Innovation Lab, or browse all the items in the collection.

 I, Dominic Shodekeh Shodargan Talifero, hereby pledge to utilize my Living Archive for the preservation, cultivation, and maximization all of my human gifts, intelligence, intuition, imagination, energy, training, creativity, potential and all future attempts at complete Musical Embodiment for the greater purpose of shining a sustained light on the silent epidemic and evolving crisis of Black Youth Suicide and Ideation, of which I am a continued survivor, as well as all other endemic forms of this tragic phenomenon within the human experience in the face of the greatest catalyst of my deep trauma, my absolute sworn enemy, that being the global system of Racism / White Supremacy.

 This is my War and my Cosmic Assignment, now during this era of converging pandemics and beyond, and I promise that I will not rest until the day that this goal surpasses my own time on Earth if need be, in order for this mission to hopefully be passed down to future generations if necessary, so that there may be Peace, so help me God.